GrandPerspective

-GrandPerspective is open source software for Mac OS X used for disk space analysis in a graphical treemap.
+GrandPerspective is open source software for macOS used for disk space analysis in a graphical treemap.
 In 2010, the application was ranked at number six on Cult of Mac's "50 Mac Essentials" list.
-In December 2020, GrandPerspective, with its latest version at the time, released a new application icon in accordance with the MacOS Big Sur app icon guidelines.
+In December 2020, GrandPerspective, with its latest version at the time, released a new application icon in accordance with the macOS Big Sur app icon guidelines.